Voidable Contracts: Legal Grounds, Implications, and Examples

 Frequently Asked Questions

-1. What makes a contract voidable instead of void?
+What makes a contract voidable rather than void?

-A voidable contract is initially valid but can be canceled by one party due to legal defects like coercion, fraud, or incapacity.
-A void contract is never valid.
+A voidable contract is legally valid until one party chooses to cancel it due to issues like fraud or lack of capacity.
+A void contract is invalid from the beginning. -

 If you need help with a voidable contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.